 On April 5, 2014, Rory Patrick announced to his Twitter followers that he was going to stop masturbating for 100 days.
 Soon, a hashtag was started: #Rory100.
-Friends and supporters cheered him on, sent him messages of encouragement as well as sheer amazement, and naturally some of confusion.
-As soon as I heard about this personal challenge I started thinking, could I ever do this?
-Could I possibly go over 3 months without masturbating?
+Friends and supporters cheered him on, sent him messages of encouragement as well as sheer amazement, and naturally some messages of confusion.
+As soon as I heard about this personal challenge I started thinking, Could I ever do this?
+Could I possibly go over three months without masturbating?
 Not even once?
 No. None of us can.
 It's horrifying.
 Terrible.
-What the Hell was Rory thinking?
+What the hell was he thinking?

-Interestingly enough, a growing number of men are choosing to do exactly what Rory did.
-They call themselves “Nofappers” and “Fapstonauts”, which really just sounds like people who jerk off in zero gravity.
+Interestingly enough, a growing number of men are choosing to do exactly what he did.
+They call themselves "Nofappers" and "Fapstonauts," which really just sounds like people who jerk off in zero gravity.
 This community of mostly men takes not jerking off quite seriously.
-According to NoFap.org (yes this is real), the reasons for refraining from personal gratification vary but the ultimate result is supposedly a better you.
+According to Nofap.org (yes, this is real), the reasons for refraining from personal gratification vary, but the ultimate result is supposedly a better you.
 Some want to wean themselves off of porn addictions, which in turn will give their computer much more hard-drive space.
 The movement also boasts that you'll have increased self-control, more time on your hands (now that your hands are free), and an overall improved attitude.

-“Many nofappers described increased happiness throughout their lives, especially in their attitudes towards sex and interpersonal relationships,” according to Nofap's about page.
+"Many nofappers described increased happiness throughout their lives, especially in their attitudes towards sex and interpersonal relationships," claims to Nofap's About page.
 The community has become strong enough to have its own terminology.
-Most of the terms sound like things a Redditor rambles in his sleep after a night of drinking one too many beers, like “Blue Petal,” the female equivalent of blue balls.
+Most of the terms sound like things a Redditor rambles in his sleep after a night of drinking one too many beers, like "Blue Petal," the female equivalent of blue balls.
 This makes perfect sense however, since the organization was started because of a Reddit thread.
-A user posted a statistic on the “Today I Learned” subreddit, claiming that men who abstain from masturbating for 7 days increase their testosterone levels over 45%.
-From there, the idea of a “no masturbation challenge” came about.
+A user posted a statistic on the "Today I Learned" subreddit, claiming that men who abstain from masturbating for 7 days increase their testosterone levels by more than 45%.
+From there, the idea of a "no masturbation challenge" came about.